British Volunteer Corps: Termination

-The infantry volunteers (but not the Yeomanry or artillery) were disbanded at the Peace of Amiens in 1802, but reformed the following year when Napoleon's planned invasion became a serious threat.
-By the end of 1803, more than 340,000 had enrolled, far more than Henry Addington's government had planned for, and there were initially insufficient weapons and equipment for them.
-William Pitt, then in opposition, became the colonel of the Volunteer Corps at Walmer despite his frail health.
-The Volunteer Act and Provisional Cavalry Act were allowed to lapse by the government in 1806.
-They were disbanded again during 1813, except for the Yeomanry who were retained in case of civil insurrection.
+The Volunteer Corps's infantry units (but not its Yeomanry or artillery units) were disbanded after the Treaty of Amiens was signed in 1802, but were reestablished in the following year after the British government became aware of Napoleon's planned invasion of the United Kingdom.
+By the end of 1803, more than 340,000 men had joined the Volunteer Corps, far more than the Addington ministry had planned for, and there were initially insufficient weapons and equipment for them.
+William Pitt, then in the loyal opposition, became colonel of the Walmer Volunteer Corps despite his frail health.
+The Volunteer Act and Provisional Cavalry Act were allowed to lapse by the Ministry of All the Talents in 1806.
+The infantry and artillery units of the Volunteer Corps were disbanded for good in 1813, though the Yeomanry units were retained in case of civil insurrection.